larq/docs/docs/zoo/index.md

 If you have developed or reimplemented a Binarized or other Extremely Quantized Neural Network and want to share it with the community such that future papers can build on top of your work, please add it to Larq Zoo or get in touch with us if you need any help.

+*Larq Zoo is part of a family of libraries for BNN development; you can also check out [Larq](https://docs.larq.dev/) for building and training BNNs and [Larq Compute Engine](https://docs.larq.dev/compute-engine/) for optimized deployment.*

 ## Available models

 The following models are trained on the [ImageNet](http://image-net.org/) dataset.
 The Top-1 and Top-5 accuracy refers to the model's performance on the ImageNet validation dataset, memory refers to the memory after quantization of the weights.